virtualanup/linux256/README.md

 their Linux kernel, and runqemu.sh will boot their kernel instead.
 The kernel is in the file linux-3.18.42/arch/x86_64/boot/bzImage.

-# Importing files to QEMU virtual machine
+# Importing files into the QEMU virtual machine

 Files in the floppy directory will appear on the floppy disk within the virtual machine.
 To mount the floppy disk, use the command: